 Learn the Steps to Starting Your First Office

-Budgeting for Costs of an Office
+Budgeting for Office Expenses

 A simple spreadsheet that details each one of the sections listed below will help you calculate the total cost of starting your office.
 If money is tight and credit is a problem, you can implement money-saving ideas such as renting office furniture.

-Regardless if you will be working at home or in office space outside your home, you will need office furniture.
-Some office furniture will be expensive, especially if you want high-quality pieces that look great for when clients stop by.
+Regardless of whether you will be working at home or in office space outside your home, you will need office furniture.
+Some pieces will be expensive, especially if you want high-quality pieces that look great for when clients stop by.
 Some furniture might be inexpensive, and you can always look for great deals on gently-used office furniture.
-Some items will be necessary and other furniture will be nice-to-have.
+Some items will be necessary, such as your desk, and other furniture will be a nice-to-have luxury.
 This guide will help you discern what you need and what you don't need.
-In addition, you will get some tips on saving money.

 In addition to furniture, your office will need a variety of office equipment.
 It is at this point in the project your budget can really get blown.
 Here is a list of office equipment and money saving tips that will help you stay within your budget by getting only the office equipment that is truly necessary.
 Also consider that you can lease certain types of office equipment, such as high-volume copiers, to save money.

 Last, but not least, are office supplies.
 This will most likely be the smallest line in your office start-up budget, but it can not be overlooked.
 Office supplies are not expensive but they must be accounted for in order to avoid spending more money than you have.
 Don't spend too much time on this task, but at the same time make sure it is not forgotten.
 Consider also whether you need any specialty supplies, given your line of business, and only order what you need for the next month or two.
 Office supplies are delivered quickly, so there's no need to store months' worth of supplies when you could be using your cash for other office-related items.